fortiss/ontogsn_workbench/assets/data/welcome.md

 *   Calculated that the car's roof is now overloaded.
 *   Added a new "defeater" node (in red) to challenge the argument.
 *   Propagated this failure up the argument, marking the affected goals as `invalid`.

-This is something a static document could never do!

 ---